Target Bullying Involvement Program(T-BIP) | An Individualized Intervention

 What is the T-BIP?

-The T-BIP is a FREE individualized program provided by supervised trained specialists for students ages 7 to 18 years old who are involved in bullying whether that be through victimization, perpetration, or both.
+The T-BIP is a FREE individualized program provided by supervised trained specialists for students ages 7 to 18 years old who are involved in bullying whether that be solely through perpetration or both perpetration and victimization.
 The T-BIP is a one-on-one, three-hour cognitive-behavioral intervention tailored to specific student concerns.
 T-BIP Specialists help to uncover and address involvement in bullying as well as provide specific recommendations informed by assessments.
 Recommendations are aimed at stopping bullying involvement and restoring relationships.

 *Parental consent and student assent are required before student participation in the T-BIP as de-identified information is used in the Target Bullying Intervention Program Research Study.